Coroner Duties

 (g) A court-appointed guardian for the person at the time of the person's death.

-Many times the next of kin is at the scene of the death but when they are not, locating them can be difficult.
-A decedent may have told people they have no family or that they are estranged for many years.
-We have access to many databases not open to the general public for us to try and find the legal next of kin.
-We search records and make many calls to try and find the family.
+Many times, the next of kin is at the scene of the death, but when they are not, locating them can be difficult.
+A decedent may have told people they know that they have no family or that they are estranged for many years.
+We have access to databases that are not open to the general public for us to try and find the legal next of kin.
+We search records and make calls to try and find the family.

-In cases where no family can be found, or we find family and they want nothing to do with the decedent, we hold the decedent for 90 days and then a indigent cremation is performed and the cremated remains are returned to this office.
-If the family does not want the cremated remains back or we cannot fin family the cremated remains are interned once per year at a local cemetery.
+In cases where no family can be found, or we find family and they want nothing to do with the decedent, we hold the decedent for 45 days.
+After 45 days, an indigent cremation is performed and the cremated remains are returned to this office.
+If the family does not want the cremated remains back or we cannot find family, the cremated remains are interred once per year at a local cemetery.
+If the indigent decedent is found out to be a military veteran, they are interred at Tahoma National Cemetery once per year.

 All autopsies are performed by a Board Certificated Forensic Pathologist who works through contractual services for us.
 To become a forensic pathologist they must graduate from medical school and then spend an additional 10 years training in order to be eligible to sit for the national board examination for forensic pathologist.

-Once the family has chosen a final funeral home the Death Certificate is generated electronically by that funeral home in the Electronic Death Reporting System (EDRS) and it is assigned to the person who will be signing, either this office or the decedent’s primary physician.
+Once the family has chosen a final funeral home, the Death Certificate is generated electronically by that funeral home in the Washington Health and Life Events System (WHALES) and it is assigned to the person who will be signing, either this office or the decedent’s primary physician.
 Once signed electronically it is filed with the county health district and then become certified.

 The process of conducting medicolegal death investigations in order to determine the cause and manner of the death can, in some case, be a long process but the desired outcome is a an accurate finding of what happened.
-Everyone in this office realizes the responsible we have to speak for those people who no longer have a voice of their own.
-Investigations are conducted professionally and families are treated with dignity and respect.
+Everyone in this office realizes the responsibility we have to speak for those people who no longer have a voice of their own.
+Investigations are conducted professionally and families are treated with compassion, dignity, and respect.